-When considering RDP Standards, there are 5 villages that are without access to water at all.
-They either receive water by means of truck delivery or through a windmill.

-Listed below are the villages and the intervention that will be required for those communities to have access to basic water service:
+- (ii) When considering RDP Standards, there are 5 villages that are without access to water at all.
+They either receive water by means of truck delivery or through a windmill. - (iii) Listed below are the villages and the intervention that will be required for those communities to have access to basic water service:

-Settlement Name Total Households Existing source of water Situation / Problem Type of Intervention Damrose (1,2,3) 124 Truck Delivery No Reticulation, Source development and storage New project to be registered Ga-Mohete 43 Windmill and stand tap Source and reticulation need New project to be registered Manaring 8 Windmill and stand tap Source and reticulation need New project to be registered Wesselsvlei 32 Windmill and stand tap Source and reticulation need New project to be registered Wilstead 16 Windmill and stand tap Source and reticulation need New project to be registered
+Settlement Total Existing source of Situation / Problem Type of Intervention Name Households water Damrose 124 Truck Delivery No Reticulation, Source New project to be (1,2,3) development and storage registered Ga-Mohete 43 Windmill and stand tap Source and reticulation need New project to be registered Manaring 8 Windmill and stand tap Source and reticulation need New project to be registered Wesselsvlei 32 Windmill and stand tap Source and reticulation need New project to be registered Wilstead 16 Windmill and stand tap Source and reticulation need New project to be registered

-Table: Villages without Formal Water Infrastructure
+(iv) Table: Villages without Formal Water Infrastructure

-(ii) EXTENSION TO EXISTING INFRASTRUCTURE
+(v) EXTENSION TO EXISTING INFRASTRUCTURE

-The 38 villages falling within this category are mostly those areas that have been serviced with basic water infrastructure in the past, but there were some new extensions or scattered households falling OUTSIDE the existing water reticulation infrastructure and 200 meters to the nearest water point or stand tap.
+The 37 villages falling within this category are mostly those areas that have been serviced with basic water infrastructure in the past, but there were some new extensions or scattered households falling OUTSIDE the existing water reticulation infrastructure and 200 meters to the nearest water point or stand tap.